jamietam/web-interface-shg-policy/README.md

 ## The Tobacco Control Policy (TCP) tool
-- This repository is used to run the Smoking History Generator (SHG) Policy Module and generate results for the [TCP tool](http://www.tobaccopolicyeffects.org).
+- This repository is used to run the Smoking History Generator (SHG) Policy Module and generate results for the [TCP tool](http://www.tobaccopolicyeffects.org)
+- The TCP tool is a web-based user interface for a tobacco policy microsimulation model developed by the [Cancer Intervention and Surveillance Modeling Network (CISNET)](http://cisnet.cancer.gov) Lung consortium.

+## Help
 - Contact jamietam@umich.edu with questions

 ## Requirements